 Urban renewal is a powerful funding tool that can be used to help build innovative projects and fill infrastructure gaps (e.g. sidewalks, streets, sewer, parks, trails).

 Passed with voter approval in May 2017, the proposed urban renewal area consists of about 550 acres.
 It includes properties west of Interstate 5, east of Highway 217, and just north of Highway 99.

-Revenue generated by property taxes within the area will be spent on projects to improve walkability, create more employment and housing opportunities, and address a variety of transportation issues.
+Revenue generated by property taxes within the area would be spent on projects to improve walkability, create more employment and housing opportunities, and address a variety of transportation issues.

 The project is proposed to last 35 years to build needed projects, and the maximum amount of money that can be spent on projects and financing costs is $188 million.
 Learn more about how urban renewal works.

 • New streets and sidewalks